Gijs6/school.gijs6.nl/site/6VWO/TW1/entl_literatuur.md

 Later, at the top of a mountain in the Swiss Alps, Frankenstein encounters the creature again.
 Frankenstein calls him a devil and threatens to kill him, but the creature begs Frankenstein to listen to his story.
 He tells him that society has rejected him and he has been miserable since his creation.

-When the creature wakes up, he does not understand anything.
-He slowly learns to use his senses, fire and how to find food.
+When the creature first comes to life, he does not understand anything.
+He slowly learns to use his senses, fire, and how to find food.
 When he first meets people, they scream or attack him because of his appearance.

 Eventually, the creature finds a small hut next to a cottage and hides there.
-From inside, he watches a poor family: an old blind man (De Lacey), a young man (Felix) and a young woman (Agatha).
+From inside, he watches a poor family: an old blind man (De Lacey), a young man (Felix), and a young woman (Agatha).
 The creature notices they are kind and loving to each other, even though they are sad.
 He admires them and feels joy from watching their happiness, but also pain from realising he can never be part of their world because of how people have treated him.

 The creature doesn't understand why Felix and Agatha cry so much, because he thinks they have everything they need, but eventually, he realises they are poor.
 He stops stealing their food and instead eats berries from the forest.
 To help them, he secretly gathers firewood and leaves it at their door.